openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 - "Name" has as value a string used by Open Rails when the container must be indentified in a message to the player.
 - "Shape" has as value the path of the container shape (.s) file, having ``Trainset`` as base.
-- "ShapeDescriptor" has the path of the container shape descriptor (.sd) file, having ``Trainset`` as base.
-This is optional; if missing OR assumes the shape descriptor is in the same location with the same name as the shape file.
 - "ContainerType" identifies the container type, which may be one of the following ones::

   * C20ft